The stories that don't make the headlines.

 As we mention above, we chose providing pillows because it was the first thing our sister asked for when we visited her at jail.

-But the reality is that most female inmates don't have pillows.
-Celeste shared with us, that while she was in jail (she's currently in rehab), in her Pod of about 60 women, only five or six actually had pillows.
+Most women who are incarcerated don't have pillows.
+Celeste shared with us, that while she was in jail, in her pod of about 60 women, only five or six actually had pillows.

 Great question!
 Our introduction to the jail system was limited at best, but we knew we wanted to do something.
-Our experience began with one female inmate, our sister, so that’s where we started, and where we've focused our efforts.
+Our experience began with one woman--our sister--so that’s where we started, and where we've focused our efforts.
 We’ve dabbled in community service and outreach in plenty of other spaces, but gifts to inmates was way outside our typical bailiwick.
 So we had to start somewhere.

-It’s worth noting that although the majority of inmates across the prison and jail system are male, females are the fastest growing segment of the population for incarcerations.
+And although the majority of inmates across the prison and jail system are men, women are the fastest growing segment of the population for incarcerations.
 The ACLU notes that nationally, there are more than eight times as many women incarcerated in state and federal prisons and local jails as there were in 1980, increasing from 12,300 in 1980 to more than 182,000 by 2002.

 Plus, because the majority of inmates are male, a vast number of programs are geared towards males.
 For example, the Salt Lake County Jail has an incredible garden the men can work in – but that service opportunity is not available to female inmates at this time.